Meg Connery: 1914–1918

+In June 1914, Connery experienced a miscarriage, after which her health declined.

-World War I saw the introduction of the contagious diseases act which Connery protested as she felt the purpose was to make sex safe for men, especially the soldiers and sailors.
-In 1915 the British government closed the North Sea for the number of days around the international women's peace conference in The Hague and Irish women were unable to attend.
+World War I saw the introduction of the Contagious Diseases Acts which Connery protested as she felt the purpose was to make sex safe for men, especially the soldiers and sailors.
+In 1915 the British government closed the North Sea for a number of days around the international women's peace conference in The Hague and Irish women were unable to attend.
 Connery chaired the Irish protest meeting about this in Dublin.
+During the meeting Thomas MacDonagh of the nationalist paramilitary Irish Volunteers offered their full support.
+Connery responded by stating that she could never support the use of violence, and that she felt that love must triumph over hate.

-Although the Representation of the People Act, 1918 gave a vote to women Connery was critical of the limited access given and continued to demand full equality.
+The 1918 Representation of the People Act gave a vote to women and saw the attendance of suffragist meetings sharply decline thereafter, however Connery remained active.
+Connery was critical of the limited access given and continued to demand full equality.

 Other concerns

 Connery was a member of the Irish Linen Worker's Union.
 She worked for improvements in working conditions.
-She also worked for the Irish White Cross and in 1922 she was part of a delegation to review the destruction in Tipperary and Cork by the wars in Ireland.
-Connery died of heart failure in December 1958.
+She also worked for the Irish White Cross and in 1922 she was part of a delegation to review the destruction in counties Tipperary and Cork by the wars in Ireland.

+Connery opposed the signing of the Anglo-Irish Treaty in December 1921, however, unlike many others, she did not endorse the ensuing Irish Civil War.

+Personal life

+She married John Patrick 'Con' Connery in Clonmel in July 1909.

+Meg Connery died of heart failure on 6 December 1958.
+She was buried by at Mount Jerome Cemetery, Harold's Cross Dublin, in an unmarked grave, alongside her husband Con who predeceased her.

+Commemoration

+In April 2024, a headstone was erected on Connery's rediscovered grave by the Meg Connery memorial committee.